MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - got forum detail to display now working on the comments but got distracted figuring out the flow of it all 🙃

-### 10:00 -
+### 10:00 - 1:45

 - got the comments to display just have to work on making it look like something and adding a comment to a forum thread I dont know what im doing

+- cant get comments to work 🥹